Can You Wear Aligners at Night Only?

-The recommended wear protocol for clear teeth straightening aligners is at least 22 hours a day.
+The recommended wear protocol for standard teeth straightening aligners is at least 22 hours a day.
 You should replace each set of custom aligners every one to two weeks.

-However, there are night-only aligners for wearing at night, and the instructions are that you have them in for at least 10 consecutive hours.
-Less wear time overall may work better for you if find 22 hours of aligner-wear too disruptive for your daily routine.
+However, there are night-only aligners for wearing at night, and you have them in for at least 10 consecutive hours.
+Less wear time overall may work better for you if you find 22 hours of aligner-wear too disruptive for your daily routine.

 Could the 12 or so fewer hours of treatment each day impact aligner safety and outcomes?
-This concern merits discussion with your orthodontist if you’re considering at-night aligners.
+This concern merits discussion with your orthodontist or aligner treatment company if you’re considering at-night aligners.

 |Traditional aligners||Night-only aligners|

 |Wear time||At least 22 hours a day||10 hours a day|